tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-xxxxx-reason.md

  "403 error page"
 )

-You can change the message "Forbidden" as follows :
+You can change the message "Forbidden" as follows:

 {% highlight ruby startinline %}
 function my_comment_reason ( $msg  ) {